meetowl/steel-core/README.md

 Steel is a RISC-V processor core that implements the RV32I and Zicsr instruction sets of the RISC-V specifications.
 It is designed to be simple and easy to use.

-This fork is a modification of the original steel core, to implement Fault-Tolerance into the integer file.
+This is a fork of the steel core project created by Rafael Calcada: https://github.com/rafaelcalcada/steel-core .
 Please refer to the parent of this project for official documentation and guidance.

+This modification of the original steel core, to implement Fault-Tolerance into the integer file.

 This work serves as the source code to my B.Sc.
 Dissertation.